nhn/tui.chart/docs/en/chart-columnLine.md

 ## Options

 `options` should be used as an object.
 Options for each column and line chart must be defined in `column` and `line`, respectively.
-Available options are as follow.
+Available options are as follows.

 ```ts
 type options = {